nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_nodejs.md

 *   why your model may be spewing bull 💩
     *   The downloaded model is broken (just reinstall or download from official site)
-    *   That's it so far
+*   Your model is hanging after a call to generate tokens.
+    *   Is `nPast` set too high?
+This may cause your model to hang (03/16/2024), Linux Mint, Ubuntu 22.04
+*   Your GPU usage is still high after node.js exits.
+    *   Make sure to call `model.dispose()`!!!

 ### Roadmap

-This package is in active development, and breaking changes may happen until the api stabilizes.
+This package has been stabilizing over time development, and breaking changes may happen until the api stabilizes.
 Here's what's the todo list:

+*   \[ ] Purely offline.
+Per the gui, which can be run completely offline, the bindings should be as well.
+*   \[ ] NPM bundle size reduction via optionalDependencies strategy (need help)
+    *   Should include prebuilds to avoid painful node-gyp errors
+*   \[x] createChatSession ( the python equivalent to create\_chat\_session )
+*   \[x] generateTokens, the new name for createTokenStream.
+As of 3.2.0, this is released but not 100% tested.
+Check spec/generator.mjs!
+*   \[x] ~~createTokenStream, an async iterator that streams each token emitted from the model.
+Planning on following this [example](https://github.com/nodejs/node-addon-examples/tree/main/threadsafe-async-iterator)~~ May not implement unless someone else can complete
 *   \[x] prompt models via a threadsafe function in order to have proper non blocking behavior in nodejs
-*   \[ ] ~~createTokenStream, an async iterator that streams each token emitted from the model.
-Planning on following this [example](https://github.com/nodejs/node-addon-examples/tree/main/threadsafe-async-iterator)~~ May not implement unless someone else can complete
+*   \[x] generateTokens is the new name for this^
 *   \[x] proper unit testing (integrate with circle ci)
 *   \[x] publish to npm under alpha tag `gpt4all@alpha`
 *   \[x] have more people test on other platforms (mac tester needed)
 *   \[x] switch to new pluggable backend
-*   \[ ] NPM bundle size reduction via optionalDependencies strategy (need help)
-    *   Should include prebuilds to avoid painful node-gyp errors
-*   \[ ] createChatSession ( the python equivalent to create\_chat\_session )

 ### API Reference